SSC Journal Club: AI Timelines

 Much more: 12%

 People who say that real AI researchers don’t believe in safety research are now just empirically wrong.
 I can’t yet say that most of them want more such research – it’s only 47% on this survey.
-But next survey AI will be a little bit more advanced, people will have thought it over a little bit more, and maybe we’ll be up there with pronoun disambiguation in terms of things people think are important.
+But next survey AI will be a little bit more advanced, people will have thought it over a little bit more, and maybe we’ll break the 50% mark.

 But we’re not there yet.